Progesterone is an essential and critical hormone involved in many important processes in the female body.

 Alternatively, you can also use compounded progesterone cream from your pharmacy if your physician is willing to prescribe it.

 In my experience, I haven’t seen a huge difference in pharmaceutically compounded progesterone vs. over-the-counter progesterone cream.

 The short answer is maybe, but not if you use it correctly.

-The reason I've spent so much time discussing the proper way to use progesterone cream is because it matters quite a bit.
+The reason I’ve spent so much time discussing the proper way to use progesterone cream is that it matters quite a bit.

-Most of the side effects that women experience from progesterone have to do with using too much for their body (which is a fairly easy fix).
+Most of the side effects that women experience from progesterone have to do with using too much for their bodies (which is a fairly easy fix).

 Occasionally (but more rarely) women simply don’t tolerate progesterone at all.

 Some of the symptoms you may experience when using progesterone cream include: